New Mexico magic and Arizona wonders

 A perfect evening!

 We enjoyed a tasting of their excellent wines, and I selected one I liked.
 Steve chose a craft beer, and we joined other guests on the beautiful outdoor patio with a gorgeous view of the mountains.
 We listened to jazz and ate hatch burgers cooked on the outdoor grill.
-Dog friendly as you can see!
+As you can see, it’s dog-friendly!

 Look at the murals painted on the water towers in Las Cruces!